begoon/easy/README.md

 ## Examples

-Take a feel of the compiler, run `just life` to run the Convey's Game of Life in the console.
+Get a feel for the compiler, and run `just life` to play the Convey's Game of Life in the console.

 Other examples: